 The awards in this category will be judged against four key criteria:

-Entrants should provide a maximum 500-word explanation for how they meet each of the four criteria, plus a maximum 250-word summary of why they believe they should win this award.
+An explanation for how the submitted entry meets each of the four criteria, plus a maximum 250-word summary of why they believe they should win this award.

 Each entry, therefore, requires: